Is reading on a web site really different from reading on paper?

 If you’re interested in the topics in this article, then I strongly recommend that you read Judy Gregory’s article “Writing for the Web Versus Writing for Print: Are They Really So Different”, Technical Communication Volume 51, Number 2, May 2004.
 If you are a member of STC, you can get it for free.
 Otherwise it costs $10 from http://www.ingentaconnect.com/content/stc/tc/2004/00000051/00000002/art00008.

-This article first appeared in Usability News, July 2006
+A version of this article first appeared in Usability News, July 2006

 Picture, Reading newspaper, bu x1klima creative commons